anokic/SurfersCo/README.md

 **PSD** to **HTML**

-Found a beautiful design and wanted to recreate it in exact and event better way then on **PSD**
+Found a beautiful design and wanted to recreate it in exact and even better way.

 It's pure fun not used in any commercial or profit way.
 It's practice while making a beautiful design.